savonet/book/workflow.md

 Now that we have presented the basic effects, which mainly operate on the volume of the sound, we will now be presenting some more advanced audio effects, which can be used to make the listening experience more homogeneous and give a "unique color" to your radio.
-We however need to begin by explaining one of the main issues we have to face when operating on sound: clipping.
+We however need to begin by explaining one of the classical issues we have to face when operating on sound: clipping.

 #### Clipping {#sec:clipping}